rwieruch/react-micro-frontend-example/README.md

 How to start to build your own: [The Minimal React Webpack Babel Setup](https://www.robinwieruch.de/minimal-react-webpack-babel-setup/)
 Where to find a minimal version of it: [Here](https://github.com/rwieruch/minimal-react-webpack-babel-setup)!

 How to transform a React application into a Micro Frontend architecture.
 [Learn more about it here](https://www.robinwieruch.de/react-micro-frontend).
+Builds up on top of: [Advanced React with Webpack setup](https://github.com/rwieruch/advanced-react-webpack-babel-setup).

 ## Installation